 - You don’t know exactly what you want to measure.

 - Various stakeholders have various interests, and it is too complicated to keep track of all of the KPIs.

 - You are not using the right filters and end up counting a lot of useless data, leading to a distorted view of reality.

 Do: Clean up Your Data at Least Once a Quarter

 Polluted data will seep into every analytical aspect of your business, so it is definitely in your best interest to sort it out as quickly as possible.
 Clearly document what you want to measure, consider which elements could be distorting your analytics, set up the appropriate filters to sort out the problem, and enjoy your brand new, clean database.
 Make sure to rinse and repeat every quarter for the best results.

-“Your ability to understand and respond to what’s happening in your business is mission-critical,” said ONTRAPORT CEO Landon Ray in his blog article about data.
+“Your ability to understand and respond to what’s happening in your business is mission-critical,” said Ontraport CEO Landon Ray.
 “Without clear data at your fingertips and the ability to act on that data quickly, you’re at a serious disadvantage.”